saeidamiri1/bioinformatics_material/docs/blog/posts/screen_session.md

 ---

 # `screen` session
-One very useful command allows you to push running terminal applications to the background and bring them back to the foreground when needed.
-When a process is started with ‘screen’, the process can be detached from session & then can reattach the session at a later time.
-When the session is detached, the process that was originally started from the screen is still running and managed by the screen itself.
-The process can then re-attach the session at a later time, and the terminals are still there, the way it was left.
-It also supports split-screen displays and works over SSH connections, even after disconnecting and reconnecting!
+The `screen` session is a powerful command enables you to push running terminal applications to the background and bring them back to the foreground as needed.
+When using the `screen` command, processes can be detached from the session and reattached later.
+While the session is detached, the original process continues to run, managed by screen.
+When reattached, the session resumes with terminals intact, just as they were left.
+Additionally, screen supports split-screen displays and functions seamlessly over SSH connections, even after disconnection and reconnection.

 <!-- more -->